Impeccable Chihuahuas 352-299-0631 please text or email for a time to speak. Facetime Avail. to see puppies

-2. Where do your Chihuahuas live during the day and night?
-ASK to see their indoor and outdoor facilities. walk away if you are told no. RIGHT answer- All quality breeders keep their dogs inside with time outside to get sunshine and play.
-ALL dogs should be housed inside with temperature controlled environments with LOTS of human interaction.
+3. Where do your Chihuahuas live during the day and night?
+ASK to see their indoor and outdoor facilities in person or FaceTime.
+Walk away if you are told no. RIGHT answer- All quality breeders keep their dogs inside or climate controlled facility with socialization and human interaction as a family member.

 6. What do you feed your adults?
 Any good quality food or feeding raw is acceptable.
 Grocery store or big box store food is usually lacking.
 A 20lb bag of food should cost at least $30 if it's quality.
 What do you feed your puppies?
 High quality puppy food for the first year is acceptable.
 We happen to like Royal Canin Chihuahua food.

 7. How do you socialize your puppies?
 Using Puppy Culture method is best in our opinion.
 If they do not use Puppy Culture, at least find out if they clip toenails regularly, interact with the family, are exposed to different sights and sounds and have ample opportunity for play and use of toys and chewies.
 Usually, the breeder has enough on his or her plate that a 10-12 week old puppy is not leash trained or potty trained yet.
 Good breeders will at least start the potty/pad training and give you good advice going forward.